Hot Thai Kitchen

 Make Dipping Sauce (optional):

-1. Set aside an amount of the suki sauce you will use for the soup (you’ll need 2-3 Tbsp per serving), then with whatever is left, stir in about 30% Sriracha—this is your dipping sauce.
+1. Set aside an amount of the suki sauce you will use for the soup (you’ll need 2-3 tablespoon per serving), then with whatever is left, stir in about 30% Sriracha—this is your dipping sauce.

 Marinate chicken: